-It rhymes with great opportunity and party, with elegance and refinement.
-Champagne and its fine golden bubbles invite contemplation as well as tasting.
-Renowned the world over, yet it is produced on a set of plots gathered mainly around Reims and Epernay, there where the most beautiful wineries and the most prestigious Champagne houses.
-Before you lift your Cup, we will learn more about this sparkling wine.
+It rhymes with special occasions and celebrations, with elegance and refinement.
+Champagne and its fine golden bubbles are as much an invitation to contemplate as to taste.
+Renowned throughout the world, it is nevertheless produced on a group of plots of land gathered essentially around Reims and Epernay, where the most beautiful cellars and the most prestigious Champagne houses are located.
+Before raising your glass, we suggest you learn more about this sparkling wine.

-Champagne, sparkling wine that inevitably rhymes with celebration and refinement, is produced in the region whose name it bears.
-On some 30,000 hectares of vines are grown the three main grape varieties that allow its manufacture: chardonnay, pinot noir and the Miller.
-According to the traditional champenoise method, champagne is the result of Assembly of these varieties, to which may be added the arbane, little Marshall, true gray pinot (Fox) and white pinot true.
-This is one of the characteristics of champagne: here, award-winning Assembly, be it at the level of the grapes, but also of the vintages of the wines.
+Champagne, the sparkling wine that inevitably rhymes with celebration and refinement, is produced in the region whose name it bears.
+The three main grape varieties used to make it are Chardonnay, Pinot Noir and Meunier, grown on some 30,000 hectares of vineyards.
+According to the traditional Champagne method, Champagne is a blend of these grape varieties, to which may be added Arbane, Petit Meslier, Pinot Gris vrai (Fromenteau) and Pinot Blanc vrai.
+This is one of the characteristics of Champagne: here, blending is of prime importance, both in terms of the grapes and the vintages of the cuvées.

-Since then, the champagne proudly gained its letters of nobility.
-Large houses are sounding their brand of prestige all over the world: Ruinart, Bollinger, Laurent-Perrier, Mumm, Pannier, Taittinger, Veuve Clicquot... to name but a few.
-Small houses and winemakers also produce of quality champagnes and animate this landscape of their know-how and their vision for the future.
+Since then, champagne has proudly acquired its letters of nobility.
+Great houses have made their prestigious brand name resound throughout the world: Ruinart, Bollinger, Laurent-Perrier, Mumm, Pannier, Taittinger, Veuve Clicquot... to name but a few.
+Smaller houses and winegrowers also produce quality champagnes and enliven this landscape with their know-how and their vision for the future.

-The area where champagne is produced is clearly marked by an act of 1927.
-It has 4 major production areas:
+The area in which Champagne is produced is clearly delimited by a law of 1927.
+There are 4 main production areas:

-- The whites (Marne) coast and the coast of Sézanne: South of Epernay, it's the most famous Champagne region.
-Here reigns supreme chardonnay, which is used to produce white champagnes of exceptional whites.
+- The Côte des Blancs (Marne) and the Côte de Sézanne: south of Epernay, this is the most famous Champagne region.
+Here the chardonnay reigns supreme, and is used to produce exceptional blanc de blancs champagnes.

-- The mountain of Reims (Marne): between Epernay and South of Reims, pinot noir which dominates.
-The power and nobility of champagnes make the reputation of this region.
+- The Montagne de Reims (Marne): between Epernay and the south of Reims, the pinot noir dominates.
+The power and nobility of the champagnes make the reputation of this region.

-- The Valley of the Marne (Marne, Aisne and Seine-and-Marne): the Miller is grown largely in this area located to the West of Epernay, and pinot noir.
-It offers a wide variety of champagnes.
+- The Marne Valley (Marne, Aisne and Seine-et-Marne): the majority of the vines in this region, located to the west of Epernay, are miller grapes and pinot noir.
+It offers a great diversity of champagnes.

-- The vineyard of dawn and the side of the Bar: this region is located more to the South and it is often regarded as a land of second choice.
-However, she is originally from wines of character and complex aromas.
+- The Aube vineyards and the Côte des Bar: this region is located much further south and is often considered a second-rate terroir.
+However, it is the source of wines of character and complex aromas.

-The champagne vineyards has 30,000 hectares of vine, spread across these 4 large areas very different from each other.
-More than 630 Commons make up this vineyard northernmost France.
+The Champagne vineyard has 30,000 hectares of vines, spread across these 4 large areas, each very different from the other.
+More than 630 communes make up the northernmost vineyard in France.

 An appellation and terroirs

-The Champagne is the only region in France, claiming only a single name.
-Some 320 wines benefit from the AOC Champagne.
-However, the mention of origin is not required.
-The 34 000 hectares of vineyards are divided in addition to 270 000 plots, each with its own peculiarities.
-This unique fragmentation gives rise to a wide variety of terroirs and vintages.
+Champagne is the only region in France that has only one appellation.
+Some 320 crus benefit from the AOC Champagne.
+However, the mention of origin is not compulsory.
+The 34,000 hectares of vineyards are divided into more than 270,000 parcels, each with its own particularities.
+This unique fragmentation gives rise to a wide variety of terroirs and crus.
 These are classified into three categories:

-The champagne vineyards is also at the origin of "still" wines, i.e. that doesn't sparkle: the champagne hillsides and the pink of the Riceys.
+The Champagne vineyard is also the source of "still" wines, i.e. wines that do not sparkle: the Champagne hillsides and the Riceys rosé.

 How to choose a champagne?

-Here is some information that will help you better understand the world of champagne and make your choice.
-First, be aware that different types of champagnes are offered:
+Here is some information that will help you to better understand the world of champagne and to make your choice.
+First of all, you should know that different types of champagne are offered:

-- White white: this champagne is made only from chardonnay.
+- Blanc de blancs: this champagne is made only from chardonnay.

-- Black White: only pinot noir, Miller pinot or a blend of these two grapes give birth to this champagne.
+- Blanc de noirs: only pinot noir, pinot meunier or a blend of these two grape varieties give birth to this champagne.

-- Rose: only champagne can be pinkish due to Assembly of white and black grapes.
+- Rosé: only champagne can be rosé because of the blending of white and black grapes.

-- Vintage: vintage champagnes are rare, insofar as, in most cases, this is a wine that assembles different varietals and vintages from different years.
-A vintage champagne must be composed of grapes of the same year, a single or several grape varieties, and must be aged at least 3 years in the cellar.
+- Vintage: vintage champagnes are rare, as it is usually a wine that blends different grape varieties, but also vintages of different years.
+A vintage champagne must be made from grapes from the same year, from one or more grape varieties, and must have aged for at least 3 years in the cellar.

-- Extra-Brut, gross, sweet, semi-dry...: this indication reflects the concentration of sugar in champagne, which is the amount of "liqueur de dosage" it has made to the wine before its final corking.
-The 'soft' reference refers to a champagne containing more than 50 g of sugar per litre, while a champagne is said "extra-brut" when it contains between 0 and 6 g of sugar per litre.
-When the wine has received no addition of sugar and there is less than 3 g/l of sugar, the mention "brut nature", "zero dosage" or "non dosed" can be added.
+- Extra-brut, brut, doux, demi-sec...: this indication reflects the sugar concentration of the champagne, i.e. the quantity of "liqueur de dosage" that has been added to the wine before its final corking.
+The term "doux" refers to a champagne containing more than 50g of sugar per litre, while a champagne is called "extra-brut" when it contains between 0 and 6g of sugar per litre.
+When the wine has no added sugar and contains less than 3 g/l of sugar, the words "brut nature", "dosage zéro" or "non dosé" can be added.

-- RM, Tapper Manipulant: the winery cultivates its vines, vinifies its harvest and develops his champagne bottles, and sells under its own name/brand.
+- RM, Récoltant Manipulant: the winegrower cultivates his vines, vinifies his harvest and elaborates his champagne which he bottles and markets under his own name/brand.

-- RC, Tapper cooperator: the winemaker says his grapes to the cooperative and get back them after the 2e fermentation in bottle to then market its production under his name/brand.
+- RC, Récoltant Coopérateur: the winegrower entrusts his grapes to the cooperative and recovers them after the 2nd fermentation in the bottle to then market his production under his name/brand.

-- NM, trader Manipulant: a company buys grapes to vintners, vinifies them and develops his champagne.
+- NM, Négociant Manipulant: a company buys grapes from winegrowers, vinifies them and elaborates its champagne.

-- CM, Cooperative of Manipulation: members bring their grapes and cellar press, vinifies them and developing assemblies.
-The wines are then sold under the name of the cooperative or a common brand.
+- CM, Coopérative de Manipulation: members bring in their grapes and the winery presses, vinifies and blends them.
+The wines are then sold under the cooperative's name or a common brand.

-- SR, society of collectors: it comes to groups of producers who market their production under a common brand.
+- SR, Société de Récoltants: these are groups of producers who market their production under a common brand.

-- MA, brand of buyer: the retailer, as a large area, sells a champagne which is not the producer.
+- MA, Marque d'Acheteur: the retailer, like a supermarket, markets a champagne which it has not produced.

-Alongside the large and prestigious champagne brands, you will find a rich mosaic of references, more or less confidential, so who will also sparkling moments during which you can enjoy them.
+Alongside the great and prestigious brands of champagne, you will find a rich mosaic of references, more or less confidential, and which will also make the moments during which you will taste them sparkle.